FORTNIGHT OVERVIEW

 world at large.

-Goal: Achieve immortality by transferring consciousness to the golden light body, merging with the Tao and kami as an eternal sage.
+light body, merging with the Tao and kami as an eternal sage.

 How It Is Measured: Progress is assessed by profound meditative states